-The South Australia Government have announced an Australia first trial of CCTV installation across at least five aged care facilities in the state over a twelve-month period.
+The South Australia Government has announced an Australia-first trial of CCTV installation across at least five aged care facilities in the state over a 12-month period.

-The government will invest $500,000 into the trial.
-It will be run by UK firm Care Protect, who run their own facilities as well as provide CCTV monitoring in a number of homes in the UK.
+The government will invest $500,000 into the trial to be run by UK firm Care Protect, who run their own facilities as well as provide CCTV monitoring in a number of homes in the UK.
 This will be their first foray into Australian facilities.

 SA premier Steven Marshall said: “In the shadow of Oakden and the Commonwealth Aged Care Royal Commission, protecting South Australia’s most vulnerable is one of my Government’s highest priorities.